JoeBumm/Koreader-Menu-customizer/README.md

 ## "Where did all the buttons go?" — You, hopefully.

 KOReader is amazing.
 Its menus?
 They have more buttons than a spaceship cockpit.
-This plugin lets you perform a controlled demolition on your menus, hiding the clutter so you can actually, you know, *read*.
+This plugin lets you perform a controlled demolition on your menus, hiding the clutter so you can actually, *read*.

 ![Menu Disabler Plugin Preview](https://github.com/user-attachments/assets/60db671c-e300-4b01-a230-5cc40e697f2a)